Psychedelic Integration

 The Lucia Light — Non-Ordinary States Without Substances

-The Lucia Light is a neurological tool that uses pulsed light to entrain the brain into deep meditative states — creating a sober, technology-assisted experience that produces many of the same conditions for expanded awareness, emotional release, and contact with the deeper self.
+The Lucia Light is one of the tools that I use in a clinical setting.
+It is neurological light device that uses pulsed light to entrain the brain into deep meditative states — creating a sober, technology-assisted experience that produces many of the same conditions for expanded awareness, emotional release, and contact with the deeper self.

-For people in recovery, people who are curious but not ready for plant medicine, or people who want to practice moving in and out of expanded states safely — this is a powerful alternative.
-For people who are preparing for or integrating a psychedelic experience, it's an extraordinary bridge.
+For people in recovery, those not ready for plant medicine, or anyone wanting to explore non-ordinary states safely — the Lucia Light offers a powerful entry point.
+And for those preparing for or integrating a psychedelic experience, it's an extraordinary bridge.

 Think you might be ready for psychedelic integration?